ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 - Data
 	- `Refresh all the migrations` to have a clean start
 - Set up `TypeDEntity`
+ 	- Table-model pair
+		- Setup method: `Setup a table-model pair - The short way`
   - Table
-	 	- Method: `Setup a table-model pair - The short way`
     - Name: `TypeDEntity`
     - Columns
     ```php